Fonta1n3/FullyNoded/Docs/Bitcoin-Core/Connect.md

 ## Connect your own node

-- Create a hidden service that controls your nodes rpcport (there is a mac guide below on how to do that).
+- Create a Tor hidden service that controls your nodes `rpcport`, for details on how to do that see this [guide](../Tor/Tor.md)
 - Go to `settings` > `node manager` > `+` > `manually`
 - Find your bitcoin.conf and input your rpcuser and rpcpassword and a label into the app.
 See "bitcoin.conf settings" below. **No special characters allowed!
 Only alphanumeric**
 - Input the hidden services hostname with the port at the end (njcnewicnweiun.onion:8332)
 - Tap `save`, you will be alerted it if was saved successfully, it will automatically start connecting to it.
-Optionally, if you have authentication setup you will need to create V3 auth keys in the app by going to `settings` > `security center` > `Tor V3 Authentication` > `tap the refresh button to create keys out of band or add your own private key by pasting it in` > `tap the export button to export your public key`

 ## Connect BTCPayServer